NOAA Says Upcoming Winter In Colorado Could See The Return Of La Niña

 La Niña is a cooling of the surface waters in the east-central part of the Pacific Ocean near the equator.
-The strength of La Niña determines how it’ll influence weather patterns around the globe.READ MORE: 'Evaded A Pretty Serious Situation': Denver Leaders Reassure Public Is Safe After Wazee Street Arrests
+The strength of La Niña determines how it’ll influence weather patterns around the globe.READ MORE: Fourth Stimulus Check: Is Another Relief Payment On The Horizon?

 You may recall that we experienced a moderate La Niña this past winter in Colorado.
 Seeing two consecutive winters with a La Niña is actually quite common when looking at the data since 1950.

 When La Niña develops it tends to position the main branch of the Polar Jet Stream to the north of Colorado.
 This gives states along the Canadian border a higher-than-normal chance to be cool and wet.
-Southern states often end up with a higher-than-normal chance to be warm and dry which can lead to the development or expansion of drought.READ MORE: Chef Frank Bonanno Institues A 'Creating Happy People' Charge At All Of His Denver Restaurants
+Southern states often end up with a higher-than-normal chance to be warm and dry which can lead to the development or expansion of drought.READ MORE: Wildfire Smoke Prompts Health Advisory For A Large Portion Of Colorado

 Colorado is usually caught in between the wet and dry.
 Northern Colorado is often windy during a La Niña winter and they tend to see the most consistent chances for snow because they are closest to the storm track.
 It can be the total opposite for southern Colorado.
 Because our state is so large and has such complex terrain it’s hard to make a precise forecast for a La Niña winter.

 Here’s something we do know from history.
 When part of Colorado is already in a drought as a La Niña winter begins, the drought can worsen due to the absence of the jet stream.
 Right now western Colorado continues to deal with extreme to exceptional drought in many areas.
-We’ll need to see many days full of soggy, monsoon thunderstorms over the next several weeks to see any type of improvement before the arrival of winter.MORE NEWS: The Backstory Of How Baseball's All-Star Game Came To Colorado
+We’ll need to see many days full of soggy, monsoon thunderstorms over the next several weeks to see any type of improvement before the arrival of winter.MORE NEWS: In-N-Out Opening In Lakewood: Police Brace For Traffic Impacts